-There has been a limited possibility to take out insurance against disasters such as
+There has been a limited possibility to take out insurance against damage by natural perils such as

 landslide, inundation, storm and tempest in Norway since 1918.

 The Norwegian National Fund for Natural Damage Assistance (Statens Naturskadefond)